 The exact origins of coffee are not known; however, many believe the beloved beans were found in Ethiopia by a goat herder named Kaldi.
 Raw coffee appears as a cherry-like fruit which becomes red when ripen.
 Coffee beans can be found at the centre of the red fruit.

 Coffee, the black beverage packed with aromas, has been consumed for over 1000 years.
-For many of us it has become an integral part of our lives.
+For many of us, it has become an integral part of our lives.
 Whether it’s a cup brewed at home or an iced latte grabbed on the go, the average coffee drinker has 3 cups per day.

 Convenience in food habits in general and coffee consumption, in particular, is gravitating consumers towards instant coffee.
-With the versatility of the product to different consumer tastes and preferences as well as because of its adaptability to be distributed through a wide range of distribution channels to aid in-home consumption has been supporting this market growth.
+The versatility of the product to different consumer tastes and preferences as well as because of its adaptability to be distributed through a wide range of distribution channels to aid in-home consumption has been supporting this market growth.